notafrancescodavid/Job-Shop-Scheduling-Problem---Hierarchical-Parallel-and-easy-to-use-Genetic-Algorithm/README.md

 bestMachineSchedules = treeGA.getBestSolutionMachineSchedules()
 bestJobTimings = treeGA.getBestSolutionJobTimings()

-# THE MAKESPAN IS THE TIME THE ENTIRE SCHEDULE NEEDS TO BE RUN, THE LOWER IT IS THE BETTER THE RESULT
+# THE MAKESPAN IS THE FINAL SOLUTION SCORE OF THE ALGORITHM.
+IT REPRESENTS TIME THE SCHEDULE NEEDS TO RUN ON THE MACHINES.
+THE LOWER IT IS THE BETTER THE RESULT.
 print("Minimum Makespan:")
 print(minimumMakespan)